chunkypixel/atari-dev-studio/README.md

 * Files: Auto Save - set to autoDelay (default is off)
 * Files: Auto Save Delay - set to 0 (default is 1000)

-NOTE: from version 0.97 onwards I have attempted to rectify this issue with an auto-retry function (will retry 5 times).
+NOTE: from version 0.97 onwards I have attempted to rectify this issue with an internal auto-retry function (will retry up to 5 times) when kicking off a compile.

 ### Debugging the extension
 During the development phase of the extension I've added some developer output to assist with any issues that may appear.
 To view this output, open the VS Code **Developer Tools** by selecting **Help -> Toggle Developer Tools** from the menu, and in the debugger window ensure the **Console** tab is activated.
 This information may help identify the area where the extension is failing to process as expected.